zehao99/portfolio/README.md

 # Portfolio Web Application for [philipli.art](https://philipli.art)

-## Overview

-This is the source code for my photography portfolio page.
+This is the source code for my portfolio page.

 The application is built upon React.js framework.
 Navbar is different on mobile devices and desktops.